thatjpk/cloudflare-ddns/README.md

 If you're like me, though, you probably want it to run periodically in the background to keep the record up-to-date as your public IP address changes.
-Just add a line to your crontab and let cron run it for you.
+Just add a line to your [crontab](http://en.wikipedia.org/wiki/Cron) and let cron run it for you.
 My crontab has a line in it like this:

     # Every 15 minutes, check public ip, and update a record on cloudflare.
     */15 * * * * ~/code/cloudflare-ddns/cloudflare-ddns.py >> ~/code/cloudflare-ddns/logs/log.txt

 That will update the record every 15 minutes.
+You'll want the paths there to match up with wherever you checked this repo out.
 The redirection to append to a log file is optional, but handy for debugging if you notice the DNS record isn't staying up-to-date or something.

 Getting the CloudFlare Record ID